jesmaelpoor/Dynamic-Functional-Connectivity-Following-Cochlear-Implantation/Read_Me_codes.txt

 MATLAB codes:
 1. preprocessing_steps.m : Includes preprocessing steps & the function to save results for next steps
 2. flex_alleg_calculate.m : Calculates flexibility(switching rate) and Allegiance matrix.

-3. dynFC_analysis.m : Does the analysis included in the manuscript (it also includes some analyses were not used in the study.)
+3. dynFC_analysis.m : Does the analysis included in the manuscript.